DIGOARTHUR/github-automated-repos/README.md

-- `id`: repository identification number. used as parameter in the key tag.
-This field does not need to be filled in.
+- `id`: repository identification number.
+Used as parameter in the key tag. ( *This field does not need to be filled in.* )
 - `html_url`: repository link.
-Used as the link of access.
-This field does not need to be filled in.
+Used as the link of access. ( *This field does not need to be filled in.* )
 - `homepage`: it's the access link to the built page, page deploy.
 About / Website of your GitHub.

 <div align="center">